telespazio-tim/pytorch-CycleGAN-and-pix2pix/README.md

-# CycleGAN and pix2pix in PyTorch applied to GenCP: Generative Control Point
+# CycleGAN and pix2pix in PyTorch for GenCP: Generative Control Point

 GenCP is a project funded by ESA (European Space Agency) based on **CycleGAN and pix2pix in PyTorch**.
 Please refer to the original [README](#original-readme-from-cyclegan-and-pix2pix-in-pytorch) for more information.